Edx-X11/E_DX-s-weather-script/README.md

 Run the Application:
 Run the Python script that launches the GUI or the weather checker app, depending on your code.
 Use the following command: python3 weather_checker_gui.py or python3 weather_checker.py

+Ensure that you have a valid API key from OpenWeatherMap (or another weather API provider).
+This API key is required to fetch weather data.
+If you haven't done so, you need to sign up for an API key and replace the placeholder value in your code with the actual key.